A generalization of L\"owner-John's ellipsoid theorem: A computational procedure

-Hence in any minimization algorithm for solving $\mathcal{P}$, and given a current iterate $g\in\P[\x]_d$, one may approximate as closely as desired the value at $g$ of the objective function as well as its gradient and Hessian by using the methodology described in \cite{sirev,lasserrebook2}.
+Hence in any minimization algorithm for solving $\mathcal{P}$, and given a current iterate $g\in\P[\x]_d$, one may approximate as closely as desired the value at $g$ of the objective function as well as its gradient and Hessian by solving the semidefinite program (\ref{sdp-2}) for sufficiently large $k$.